Rise to Success: Career Highlights of Bill Hader

 2017: Voice of Alpha 5 in 'Power Rangers'

-In 2017, Bill Hader voiced Alpha 5 in the film version of "Power Rangers".
+In 2017, Bill Hader voiced Alpha 5 in the film version of 'Power Rangers'.

 Loading Video...

-June 2023: Invited to join The Academy
+June 2023: Invitation to The Academy and Cameo in 'Beau is Afraid'